-Robbie Kunreuther has helped clients form labor-management partnerships/forums that have endured for more than a decade.
+Robbie Kunreuther has helped clients form labor-management partnerships/forums that have endured for decades.
 His clients know that the adversarial systems are available, yet choose to invest in communication and cooperation rather than grievances and unfair labor practice charges.
 Robbie has also facilitated collective bargaining agreement negotiations which allowed the parties to move through issues faster and with greater clarity.

 Once a Labor Relations Specialist who negotiated with and litigated against unions, Robbie has come to appreciate the fact that labor-management cooperation saves money.
 Understanding Federal Labor Relations covers labor law as supervisors, managers, union officials actually use it.
 From the statutory rights of management, union and employees to topics like changing conditions of employment, formal discussions, scope of bargaining, and unfair labor practices this seminar seeks to be more pragmatic than legalistic.